AmirAliShar/Buildables-AI-Internship/week3/Readme.md

 Q3.
 How much do examples influence the model’s responses?
 ➡ Examples had a big influence: Few-Shot made the model more consistent and avoided shortcuts.
-It helped in tasks like summarization where Zero-Shot was too brief.
+It helped in tasks like summarization, where Zero-Shot was too brief.